Twenty Two Liberty

 Discipline

-Brand Strategy, Brand Identity, Logo Design, Visual Language, Environment Graphics, Website and Development, Signage, Digital Advertising, Video
+Brand Strategy, Messaging, Brand Identity, Visual Language, Environmental Graphics, Website Design and Development, Signage, Digital Advertising, Video

 The brochure cover was matt silver foil stamped on silver paper.
 The interior pages were filled with rich imagery depicting life at your fingertips from the ICA to the working harbor.